-The name Rokka refers to a crystal of snow that represents sake making in snowy region.
+The name Rokka refers to a crystal of snow that symbolizes sake making in the snowy region.

-The main brand Joppari which means stubborn or obstinate in Tsugaru dialect is made from local sake rice and underground water from the Shirakami mountains.
-The sake Joppari attracts our eyes with logo of a red daruma doll.
+The main brand Joppari which means stubborn or obstinate in the Tsugaru dialect is made from locally grown sake rice and underground water from the Shirakami mountains.
+Joppari’s trademark, a red daruma doll, catches your eyes.

 IWC International Wine Challenge

-Keeping tradition of dry sake, our sake was awarded a ‘gold prize’ by Zenkoku Shinshu Kanpyokai (the National Research Institute of Brewing), and we are a four-time gold medal winner in IWC International Wine Challenge.
-We are highly evaluated domestically and internationally.
+Keeping tradition of dry sake, our sake was awarded a ‘gold prize’ by the National New Sake Awards (the National Research Institute of Brewing), and we are a four-time gold medal winner in IWC International Wine Challenge.
+We are recognized domestically and internationally.

 Traditional manual brewing